inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 1440)[```none
-"Frae kinetic tae potential,
+In kinetics an potential,
-your suffering has nae purpose;
+suffering contains nae purpose;
 equally inconsequential
 is though equally momentous.
-Frae oot these signals, take the charge but dinnae ground an so inert our call then fall beside, but barge your way, discharge current, exert
-"overtly tae the final arc,
-where you can save on dropping spike the strength you'll use tae brave the dark.
+Frae oot these signals, take the charge but dinnae ground an so inert our call then fall beside, but barge your way, discharge current, exert overtly tae the final arc, where you can save on dropping spike the strength you'll use tae brave the dark.
 The spark o heat an light alike